Primary Ovarian Insufficiency

-You will be asked about your symptoms and medical history.
-A physical exam and a pelvic exam may also be done.
+The doctor will ask about your symptoms and health history.
+A physical and a pelvic exam will be done.

 The goal of treatment is to manage any problems caused by the change in hormones.
-You and your doctor can talk about the best treatment plan for you.
-Options include:
+Options are:

 Women with cancer should discuss treatment options with their doctors.

 American Congress of Obstetricians and Gynaecologists

 RESOLVE—The National Infertility Association

 The Society of Obstetricians and Gynecologists of Canada